 Qalas of Karakalpakstan

-Castles of Ancient Khorezm
+Fortresses of Ancient Khorezm

 As the Amu Darya forced its way into the Aral Sea, the region slowly drained and dried.
 Irrigation canals became fragile desert lifelines controlled by feudal lords, vulnerable to nomadic incursions and tribal war.
 Whenever irrigation canals were damaged, stranded cities withered and died, leaving skeletons of past glory strewn in the desert like the watermarks of high tide.
 Khorezm fortresses or Elliq Qala in the Uzbek language have been on the UNESCO tentative list since 2008.